Short Term Study Visa

 - Your current passport or other valid travel document;

 - Evidence that you can support yourself during your trip – the Home Office suggests providing bank statements or payslips for the last 6 months.
-There is no specified amount of money you need to show, but you may wish to look at the Tier 4 (General) financial requirements as a guideline
+There is no specified amount of money you need to show, but you may wish to look at the Student and Child Student guidance.

 - Details of where you intend to stay and your travel plans - you do not need to pay for accommodation or travel before applying for your visa, but you should have at least an idea of where you will stay and when you will return home.
 Try to be as specific as possible when you give the date you expect to leave the UK